liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 for completeness?
 I added docroot/WEB-INF/src already. - Russ -->

 <!-- With regards to the project's file structure, no need to mention the JRE
 and Liferay v6.2CE Tomcat7.
-But, when you create the project with a portlet as I'm suggesting, you'll get a bunch of other files/folders.
-Please list all of them in this unordered list. - Jim -->
+But, when you create the project you'll get a bunch of other files/folders.
+Please list all of them in this unordered list.
+- Jim -->

 Now you need to deploy your new plugin project to your Liferay Server.